-- Click the Parallels icon II in the menu bar and choose Preferences.
+- 1 Do one of the following: - Click the Parallels Desktop icon in the menu bar and choose Preferences.
 Then click General. - Right-click the Parallels Desktop icon in the Dock and choose Preferences.
 Then click General. - 2 Choose a location from the Virtual Machines Folder menu.